Jason S. Rathod

 Jason S. Rathod litigates class actions across the firm’s areas of practice, including consumer protection, worker rights, and civil rights.
-Mr. Rathod has been appointed class counsel in a number of noteworthy class actions and has been the principal brief writer in several critical submissions, before trial and appellate courts, that resulted in favorable rulings concerning class certification and summary judgment.
+Mr. Rathod has been appointed class counsel in a number of noteworthy class actions.
+He has been the principal brief writer in several critical submissions, before trial and appellate courts, that resulted in favorable rulings concerning class certification and summary judgment.
+He was also co-lead trial counsel in an individual auto fraud case involving economic losses in which the jury returned a plaintiff verdict on all counts and awarded millions of dollars in punitive damages (later reduced on remittitur but to a sizable sum).

 Mr. Rathod has been recognized as a leader in his field beyond the courtroom.
 He is the author of several published works, including a law review article on aggregate litigation in poor countries.
 Another recent law review article that he co-authored, comparing public and private enforcement in the United State and Europe, was cited by the Consumer Financial Protection Bureau in its proposed rule prohibiting class action waivers in the fine print of consumer contracts.